 The following information has been prepared to help you select your courses for your first semester at Barnard.
 Unlike the online Barnard catalogue (which you should consult on a regular basis) it does not attempt to be comprehensive.
 In making your choices, please be cognizant of the requirements, but also try to explore areas new to you.
 Your proposed program should represent, if possible, a balance between required courses and your new and continuing interests, directing you toward choosing a major area of study.

 You should plan a tentative program in advance, but be aware that you may have to change it.
-You may review course offerings on-line by checking both the Barnard Catalogue and departmental websites; they often have important and useful information on course prerequisites, sign-ups, and other matters.
+You may review course offerings on-line by checking the Barnard Catalogue, departmental websites and the Columbia University Directory of Classes; they often have important and useful information on course prerequisites, sign-ups, and other matters.
 Occasionally the class hours for a course are changed, or an offering is added or deleted, and, naturally, some courses with space limitations are quickly filled.
 Thus, planning your program with a flexible spirit and alternative selections in mind is helpful.

 We congratulate you and welcome you to Barnard.